 According to Jerry Baker, master gardener, the squirrels eat things in the garden primarily because they're THIRSTY.
 He suggests keeping a couple of bird baths full of water for them instead of killing or torturing them.
 They are funny and fairly harmless in TX, at least.
 The children love, name, and hand feed them nuts/seeds.
 It would be fairly cruel to see them with a mouthful of pepper.
 God bless your reconsidering your anti-squirrel techniques.
 Good luck with your garden.
 (10/07/2006)

 Do not move squirrels to another area.
 They will not be accepted by squirrels who already live there, and will be driven from food and eventually starve.
+If you can't live with squirrels, then kill them.
+It's more humane.

 BTW, Jerry actually said the following about keeping squirrels out of the garden: